-The Town of Innisfil really is a great place to live - we know because we do - live there that is, although only for a little over a year having moved from just up the road in south Barrie, but we have been selling homes in the town for decades so we know it well!
+The Town of Innisfil really is a great place to live - we know because we have lived there ourselves for over five years but we have been selling homes in the town for decades so we know it well!

 Now if you remember Innisfil as a bit of a shanty town with a bunch of rickety cottages dotted here and there and the odd bait and tackle shop, boy are you in for a surprise!!
 Now you will find clean wide streets and boulevards with modern upscale homes on generous sized lots often surrounded by mature trees and open fields, local shops and a town full of proud residents.
 Innisfil is also home to Friday Harbour Resort. a 600-acre site still under development.
 Friday Harbour will offer up tp 2,000 condos and hotel suites, a new 34-acre protected harbour with a 1,000 slip marina, a 200-acre nature preserve and a Doug Carrick designed 18-hole golf course.
 Should you move to Innisfil, you will benefit from these four season recreational opportunities right at your doorstep.
 Innisfil is already a year round destination welcoming many tourists to it's lovely clean sandy beaches for the summer fun or winter ice fishing competitions.